 From the outside definitely, it is impressive either at night or daytime.

 08. Discover Cambodia’s unique Street food

 One of the things that I miss most about Cambodia is its amazing food.
-It not only is cheap but also super good.
+It not only is affordable but also super yummy.
 Especially the street food made our mouth water.

-Anyway, Phnom Penh is one of the places with most diversity when it comes to prices.
+Anyway, Phnom Penh is one of the places with the most diversity when it comes to prices.
 If you feel like eating in a Touristy restaurant you might get charged Western prices.
-Around the corner in a local restaurant or at a little street food stand you can get a nice filling meal for around one dollar.
+Around the corner in a local restaurant or at a little street food stand, you can get a nice filling meal for around one dollar.
 Unbelievable.
 And often the street food was even better than the food the restaurants offered.
 Even if it was just fried rice with egg.
-Just really good.
+It’s just really good.

 My absolute favorite was Amock.
 Yummy!
 Amock is some kind of curry that gets cooked with coconut milk and served with veggies.
 Although, the original version is with fish you can also find it with chicken, veggies, and Tofu.
-My favorites were the chicken and vegetable version.
-But all of them were really good though.
+My favorites were the chicken and vegetable versions.
+But all of them were really good, though.

 07. National Museum

 The National Museum is one of the most visited sights besides the temples in Phnom Penh.
 Inside of the museum, you can learn about the Culture of this country and explore many exhibits.

 Unfortunately, the entrance fee is 15 Dollar.
 And we were thinking a lot about whether it is worth going for that price.
 In the end, some comments about the museum not having any of their signs translated into English made us doubt a lot.
 Thus, we didn’t go.
 You know, we are on a tight budget.

 If you think we have missed the museum of our lives let me know in the comments, please. 😉